Let’s talk the thin red line between holding contempt for a character, and holding contempt for how a character is written.

 Angst in place of Dramatic Tension isn’t always negative.
 The most positive example I have for it is Trigun.
 Most of the opponents of Vash the Stampede in the early episodes are out of his league.
 The tension comes from his past: which he keeps hidden behind a clownish exterior.
 However, this turn ultimately works because the past eventually catches up with Vash and he has to make peace with his demons: both real and imagined.
 In the case of a bad shōnen, say SAO, this does not seem to be the case.
 There never seems to be a moment to justify the tension created by the main cast’s angst, and because said cast usually outclasses everyone around them, the storylines feel pointless.

 False Elegy has that SAO problem in spades.
 There is a determination to drive home angst, leading to the scene above us with the dark looking fellow in the energy crucifix.
 However, that may not be necessary.
-The mythology on this point, but there is a chance that just because you are a Fallen doesn’t mean you have to be purged.
+The mythology on this point defends the actions of the protagonist, but there is a chance that just because you are a Fallen doesn’t mean you have to be purged.
 In which case, WHY do they go through such draconian measures to deal with the Fallen?
 ANGST.

 But she won’t.
 Why?
 Because the event has a second, much more disgusting purpose.
 Because of the symbiotic process, if one partner dies then the other will become overloaded with whatever energy the partner had.
 So, following the bouncing ball on this logic, all Ark would have to do to be cured is slit the little idiots throat now.
-However, that won’t happen.
+However, that did not and will not happen.
 Why?
 Because Ark has no stated interest AT ALL in being cured.
-By all accounts, she’s just a fallen who they captured specifically for that experiment.
-This means that by total plot contrivance I MEAN convenience, Areon’s hooked up to the one Fallen in the bloody universe WHO WON’T KILL HIM.
+By all accounts, she’s just a Fallen who they captured specifically for that experiment.
+This means that by total plot contrivance, Areon’s hooked up to the one Fallen in the bloody universe WHO WON’T KILL HIM.
 In fact, it is in Ark’s best interest to keep him alive.

 So, to review, this act of cold-blooded murder happened not only as a footnote to Areon’s personal arc, but also to give him a nice, shiny suit of plot armor….and a potential waifu.
 We can’t leave that out, can we?